GB127/SJ-rando/README.md

 # ACKNOLEDGEMENTS:
     steve_hacks : For answering my multiples questions and being patient.
-    MeleeWizard : For suggesting this game and helping in the testings sbm : For helping in understanding upcodes TheMotherBrains86 : For speedrunning this game, showing big interest in the randomizer, and running this for the Randomania superweek.
+    MeleeWizard : For suggesting this game and helping in the testings.
+Also big thanks for answering lots of my questions.
+    TheMotherBrains86 : For speedrunning this game, showing big interest in the randomizer, and running this for the Randomania superweek.
     Randomania discord channel for being a useful place to learn about randomizers.
-    Randomizers communities : This randomizer is inspired by other randomizers' "structure".
+    Randomizers communities : This randomizer is inspired by other randomizers' "structure". sbm : For helping in understanding upcodes